Symbol1/BlueWaters-RM64/README.md

   is computed and stored arcoss 48,516 files.
   (48,516 is 1+2+...+311.)
   We gather them and store in this file.
+  It is has 7828354 lines/monomials and is 274MB.
+  After compressing 42.7MB.

   * > `rm64pivotall.txt`

 * > `rm72tutte`